 Upon notification from the office of a tornado watch, teachers will review with their students the designated safe locations in the school and the proper safe body position.
-Teachers and students in portables will move immediately to safe areas inside the building.
 Upon notification from the office of a tornado warning, all persons on the school campus will move to designated safe locations.